rackspace-orchestration-templates/salt-states/README.md

 in `top.sls` for testing purposes.

 ## Pillar
 Pillar data for each state should be placed in `.pillar`.
+Each state should provide example data under the same name of the state.
+List your pillar data in `top.sls` to be included in testing.

 ## TODO
  * Writing out the pillar data in a secure manner using the str\_replace feature.